 The Components tab contains all the products required to manufacture this works order.
-Typically, a components list is created with items added in the order they will be consumed during the build.
+Typically, a components list is created with Stock Items added in the order they will be consumed during the build and defaulted from the components of the Bill of Material.

 You can add an item to the components list in two ways.
 The first is via the components grid.
 Select the stock code cell on the first available empty line, and either type, or use the drop down to select the stock code you wish to add.
 Alternatively, you can use the Add button located underneath the components grid.
 You will then have access to a search screen, allowing you to search for the component to add.
 This is useful if you are unsure on the stock code.